MicrosoftDocs/power-automate-docs/flow-docs/gdpr-dsr-delete.md

 # Responding to GDPR Data Subject Delete Requests for Microsoft Flow

 The “right to erasure” by the removal of personal data from an organization’s Customer Data is a key protection in the GDPR.
 Removing personal data includes removing all personal data and system-generated logs, except audit log information.
-Microsoft Flow allows users to build automation workflows that are a critical part of your organization’s day-to-day operations, so when a user leaves your organization you will need to manually review and determine whether or not to delete certain data and resources that they have created.
-There is other customer data that will be automatically deleted whenever the user’s account deleted from Azure Active Directory.
+Microsoft Flow allows users to build automation workflows that are a critical part of your organization’s day-to-day operations, so when a user leaves your organization, an administrator will need to manually review and determine whether or not to delete certain data and resources that they have created.
+There is other personal data that will be automatically deleted whenever the user’s account is deleted from Azure Active Directory.

-Here is the breakdown between which customer data will be automatically deleted and which data will require your manual review and deletion:
+Here is the breakdown between which personal data will be automatically deleted and which data will require an administrator manual review and deletion:

 |Requires manual review and deletion|Automatically deleted when the user is deleted from Azure Active Directory|
 |------|------|